 This tequila mule is a celebration of ginger beer’s refreshing bite and the herbaceous aroma and agave taste of tequila.
-Call it a Mexican mule if you’d like, both terms refer to the exact same mixed drink.
+Call it a Mexican Moscow mule if you’d like, both terms refer to the exact same mixed drink.

-As the name unequivocally suggests the alcoholic distilled beverage of choice is tequila and it works beautifully with craft brewed ginger beer.
+As the name unequivocally suggests the alcoholic distilled beverage of choice is tequila and it works beautifully with craft brewed spicy ginger beer.
 An infusion of lime juice brightens up the flavor profile with its playful mild acidity.

-Mixing a Tequila Mule is Easy
+Mixing a Mexican Moscow Mule Instructions

-Make Jalapeno and Lime Ice Cubes
+Make Jalapeño Slices and Lime Ice Cubes

 We love infusing beer cocktails with the fragrance of fresh citrus or the spice of jalapenos and making ice cubes with them is a great strategy to perform such subtle infusions.
 Just like with this IPA Beergarita or this Gose Frozen Strawberry Margarita.